 Where to Get More Ideas*

 Look at how others are using their planners.
 This is where I learned new ways to use my planner.
 There are so many creative planners out there!
+You can find them on YouTube, Instagram, and even join thousands of fellow planner lovers in planner-Facebook-groups.

 - I also made this Pinterest board with my spreads and this one where I share more than just mine